privacybydesign/pbdf-website/pages/en/issuance-surfconext.md

 At this stage this attribute issuance is available only for students and staff members of a limited number of institutions in higher eduction in the Netherlands.
-Are you studying or working at such an institution but does your institution not occur in the list at <a href="https://privacybydesign.foundation/uitgifte/surfnet?action=login">SURFconext uitgifte pagina</a>?
+Are you studying or working at such an institution but does your institution not occur in the list at the <a href="https://privacybydesign.foundation/uitgifte/surfnet?action=login">SURFconext issuance page</a>?
 This means that your institution has not "switched on" the connection to the foundation <a href="https://privacybydesign.foundation/en">Privacy by Design</a>.
 In that case you cannot receive attributes via SURFconext.
-The best thing to do is contact locally the people responsible for computer support (in particular: identity management) and ask them to send an email to the address <tt>support'at'surfconext.nl</tt>, with the simple request: <em>Please give the Privacy by Design foundation access as Service Provider to our institution</em> (in Dutch: <em>AUB de stichting Privacy by Design voor onze instelling toelaten als Service Provider</em>).
+The best thing that you can do is to contact locally at your institution the people responsible for computer support (in particular: identity management) and ask them to send an email to the address
+<tt>support'at'surfconext.nl</tt>, with the simple request: <em>Please
+give the Privacy by Design foundation access as Service Provider to our institution</em> (in Dutch: <em>AUB de stichting Privacy by Design voor onze instelling toelaten als Service Provider</em>).

 [Back](/issuance) to attribute issuance.